leroyrosales/leroyrosales/README.md

 ## I'm a just a nerd that likes punk.

-- 🔭 I’m currently working at [the University of Texas at Austin][utexas]!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with everyone, but really anyone who likes making cool stuff
-- 🥅 2021 Goals: Revamp my current department's 80+ sites
+- 🥅 2022 Goals: Do more Next.js/React/Javascript work

 ---